If someone tells you, it’s been an experience of a lifetime to visit Varanasi in India, then definitely they are telling you the truth.

 How to Reach Varanasi

 By Train: There are different trains to Varanasi.
 Trains to Varanasi generally take 10 hours to 14 hours from New Delhi.
 Other cities have good connectivity.
 If you are going from Delhi you have the option to take the Delhi, Agra and Jaipur Tour.
+If you want luxury travel then Maharaja Express Train will take you there.

 By Air: There are several direct and connecting flights to Varanasi.
 New Delhi and Mumbai Airport have the greatest connectivity.